wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-upgrading/includes/processes-tools-download-configure.md

 ## Office Customization Tool

 You can use the **Office Customization Tool** to create and modify configuration XML files using a web-based interface found at [Office 365 Client Configuration Service](https://config.office.com).
 Use the Office Customization Tool with the setup.exe from the Office Deployment Tool to deploy Office packages to a small number of systems.
-You can also use it instead of Configuration Manager, if your organization doesn’t use System Center Configuration Manager.
+You can also use it instead of Configuration Manager if your organization doesn’t use System Center Configuration Manager.

-System Center Configuration Manager 1806 and newer releases include an integrated experience with the Office Customization Tool that uses the same web experience as part of the **Office 365 Installer** application package creation process.
+Since release 1806, System Center Configuration Manager includes an integrated experience with the Office Customization tool that uses the same web experience as part of the **Office 365 Installer** application package creation process.

 As part of the Office 365 Installer in System Center Configuration Manager, the wizard downloads the up-to-date setup.exe as needed from the Office Deployment Tool, creates the configuration XML file, and downloads Office installation files to your defined package folder location.